Back to Blog

 Giving education away forever

-If we stop selling courses we stop being able to help people because the financial reserves that allow us to pay for the team, travel and other things are finite.
+If we stop selling courses, we stop being able to help people because the financial reserves that allow us to pay for the team, travel and other things are finite.

-The concept I have started to explore over the last few weeks since I started to write about businesses becoming FI has been to develop a fully financially free Business School that could give all it's education away forever for free.
+The concept I have started to explore over the last few weeks since I started to write about businesses becoming FI has been to develop a fully financially free business school that could give all its education away forever for free.

 What would it take to achieve this?

-Applying the 4% rule to a Business School
+Applying the 4% rule to a business school

 One of the main principles that the whole financial independence movement is built upon is the 4% rule.
 The rule (or guideline) says that if you have a lump sum invested in an index fund you can live off 4% of this amount forever without burning into the capital.

-If you take this principle and apply it to a business school there is a lump sum of money that if invested would perpetually create an income that would allow a school to give away it's education forever.
+If you take this principle and apply it to a business school, there is a lump sum of money that, if invested, would perpetually create an income that would allow a school to give away its education forever.

-If we were able to got £10M invested it would give the school an annual income of £400,000 to pay for the building and staff and be able to give away all it's education and work for free forever.
+If we were able to got £10m invested, it would give the school an annual income of £400,000 to pay for the building and staff, and be able to give away all its education and work for free forever.

-The PopUp Mission and delivering it
+The Rebel mission and delivering it

 We are building a world without start-up loans where everybody is free to start a business.

-Give away free alternative business advice delivered with compassion and energy to empower people to change their lives
+Give away free alternative business advice delivered with compassion and energy to empower people to change their lives.

 This got me really thinking.
-Could we build a financially independent company that didn't have to make money by getting Startups to take business loans at high interest rates, that didn't have to sell overprices consultancy and that had the interests of the people it helps at the heart of it?
+Could we build a financially independent company that didn't have to make money by getting startups to take business loans at high interest rates, that didn't have to sell overprices consultancy and that had the interests of the people it helps at the heart of it?

 It is possible.
-The maths is the maths, start investing and saving and build investments that are big enough to allow you to work forever for free.
+The maths is the maths: start investing and saving, and build investments that are big enough to allow you to work forever for free.

-Imagine a business school that helped 100 people a year on year long programmes to grow their own business (without debt) and create wealth in their communities.
-Those businesses would spin out making profit, building cool products and services that help the world and hiring people that inspire more and more.
+Imagine a business school that helped 100 people a year on year-long programmes to grow their own business (without debt) and create wealth in their communities.
+Those businesses would spin out, making profit, building cool products and services that help the world, and hiring people that inspire more and more.

 When you give to a charity you are giving money to achieve a certain thing.
 The money goes to helping someone and then the money is GONE.
 The money is used and the charity needs to go out and raise more money to keep doing the good work it does.